 Signs Of Port-Wine Stain Birthmarks In Babies

-Here are a few signs that might help you identify port-wine stain birthmarks in your baby.
+Here are a few signs that might help you identify port-wine stain birthmarks in your infant.

-- Maybe confined to an area or cover larger areas of the body
+- Maybe confined to an area or cover larger areas of the body, usually seen on one side of the body

 - Doesn’t change color when gently pressed